What is a franchise? For would-be entrepreneurs, a franchise is a self-employment business opportunity.

 How does it work?

-Many other well-known brands are wholly or partly franchised, such as Clarks Shoes, Thorntons, O2, Water Babies, Marston’s, Toni & Guy, McDonald’s…alongside a huge array of growing companies in just about every sector, from gyms to sports tuition and pet care to hair care, car care and health care.
+Many other well-known brands are wholly or partly franchised, such as Clarks Shoes, Thorntons, O2, Water Babies, Marston’s, Toni & Guy and McDonald’s.
+There’s also an array of growing companies in just about every sector, from gyms to sports tuition and pet care to hair care, car care and health care.

 Franchisees pay a fee to start their business, and monthly royalties thereafter (most commonly a percentage of turnover but a mark-up on goods supplied or flat fee are other options).